 As mentioned previously, the Text-to-Speech API provides many different voices and languages that you can use to create audio files.
 You can use any of the available voices as the speaker for your content.

-command gets the list of all the voices you can select from when creating synthetic speech using the Text-to-Speech API:
+The following curl command gets the list of all the voices you can select from when creating synthetic speech using the Text-to-Speech API:

 Now that you've seen how to get the names of voices to speak your text, it's time to create some synthetic speech!